kamplianitis/pip-tools/README.md

 By default, this will include a hash for every release file available for the given version.
-This behavior can be changed to only include a hash for the best match file for the current environment with the `--single-hash` flag.
+This behavior can be changed to only include a hash for the best matching file for the current environment with the `--single-hash` flag.

 ### Output File